fsantanna-no/ce0-old/README.md

 ## User

 A user type is a [new type](TODO) introduced by the programmer.
-A user type holds values created from [subtype constructors](TODO) also introduced by the programmer.
+A user type holds values created from [subcase constructors](TODO) also introduced by the programmer.

 A user type identifier starts with an uppercase letter: